 1. Location, location, location.
 No doubt you’ve heard this advice before, but it’s a good reminder.
 The same square footage can cost way more depending on where you decide to buy.
 For instance, if you sold your mansion in rural Iowa and moved to San Francisco, you might be able to afford a granny flat studio in the rough end of town.
 Be sure that you look into the average housing costs in the area you want to buy, and consider similar areas as well.
 For instance, if you are hung up on that Colorado ski lodge, it might be worth looking into similar properties in Idaho.
 The views will be just as grand, but the price tag won’t.

 2. Know how to finance.
 For most people, the thought of putting down a few hundred thousand on a holiday home might seem outrageous.
 If you don’t even make a hundred grand in a year, how can you afford $400 grand for a holiday property?
 The secret is knowing how to finance.
 There are plenty of options for folks at all ends of the income and credit score spectrums.
-If you’re in good standing with financial institutions, you could score a sweet low-interest bank loan to finance that Florida beachside abode.
+If you’re in good standing with financial institutions, you could score a sweet low-interest bank online personal loan to finance that Florida beachside abode.
 If you’ve got a rough rep with creditors, though, don’t sweat – there are hard money lenders in Arizona that can get help you land that desert escape.

 3. Consider your options.
 Just because you’re buying a vacation home doesn’t mean you only have the option to do it by yourself.
 You may have heard of timeshares before but not exactly been sure what they are.
 Basically, you and a few others buy into a property together.
 Let’s face it – it’s your vacation home, you’re not going to be there year-round.
 So, each person only buys in a bit, and you only go during your allotted time period.
 Time shares are a great way to still get that sweet vacation home experience at a fraction of the cost.